hazelcast/hazelcast/hazelcast-documentation/src/Map-MapListener.md

 Within this example code, a `MapPartitionLostListener` implementation is registered to a map that is configured with 1 backup.
-For this particular map and any of the partitions in the system, if the partition owner node and its first backup node crash simultaneously, the given `MapPartitionLostListener` receives a corresponding `MapPartitionLostEvent`.
-If only a single node crashes in the cluster, there will be no `MapPartitionLostEvent` fired for this map since backups for the partitions owned by the crashed node are kept on other nodes.
+For this particular map and any of the partitions in the system, if the partition owner member and its first backup member crash simultaneously, the given `MapPartitionLostListener` receives a corresponding `MapPartitionLostEvent`.
+If only a single member crashes in the cluster, there will be no `MapPartitionLostEvent` fired for this map since backups for the partitions owned by the crashed member are kept on other members.

 Please refer to the [Partition Lost Listener section](#partition-lost-listener) for more information about partition lost detection and partition lost events.